keithws/curb-your-alerts/README.md

 ## Install

-Download the Curb Your Alerts Safari extension and open the file to install.
+Download the [Curb Your Alerts][1] Safari extension and open the file to install.

-Of course, you can always clone this repository and build the extension from source too.
+Of course, you can always clone this repository and [build the extension][2] from source too.

 ## Todo